galhorin1/galhorin1/README.md

-- 👋 Hi, I’m @galhorin1
+- 👋 Hi, I’m @galhorin
-- 👀 I’m interested in Android AND WEB development
-- 💞️ I’m looking to collaborate on Android and WEB projects
 - 📫 How to reach me galhorin1@gmail.com

 <!---